ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 ---
 # Navigating the file system

 Let's start by opening the Unix shell.
+Mac and Linux users will open the "Terminal" program on their computers and, for Windows users, depending what you chose to install according to our instructions, you will either open "WSL" or "Windows Terminal".

 There are a few things you are likely to see right away.
-A cursor that is flashing next to a $, a **prompt**, indicates where the command line begins.
+A cursor that is flashing next to a $ indicates where the command line begins.
+This is called a **prompt**.
 If you see the dollar sign it means that the command line is ready to take commands.

 ~~~
 $